phruncy/Computern/README.md

 ## POAQ (Perhaps occasionally asked questions)
 ## Is Computern even a word

 No, i made it up.
+I is a german neologism; the verbalization of the term *Computer* suggests *using* a computer as an end in itself.
+This is frankly pointless – computers serve as medium to run programs that are being *used*.
+Thus it is in tune with the project's themes.